How To Use AI To Become a Better Writer

 Before you use AI as part of a client project, make sure you’ve cleared it with them.
 Your client may request that you limit the information you provide to the AI, change the outputs, or refrain from using such services altogether.

-It’s also important to note that training policies can vary between paid plans and free plans.
+Also note that training policies can vary between paid plans and free plans.
 Make sure you read the terms and conditions for any AI tool that you use to write content for clients.

 AI writing job opportunities